darkrenaissance/darkfi/doc/src/misc/darkirc/network-troubleshooting.md

 ```

 If the list is empty, open `.config/darkfi/darkirc_config` and ensure
-that the `hostlist` field is set with a path of your choosing.
+that the `hostlist` field is set with a path of your chosing.

 For example: